Sleep — Your Secret Sauce

 PROBLEM #2: “I can function on 5 hours of sleep…”

-When I talk with high school and college students about self-care, I often ask this question:
+When I talk with college students about self-care, I often ask this question:

-Do you know what military interrogators most often use as their first means for breaking down someone they want to get information from?
+Do you know how military interrogators break people down when they want to get information?
 No, the answer is not violence.
 The answer is…….
 SLEEP DEPRIVATION!
 Depriving people of sleep weakens them in all sorts of ways, but most critically: mentally.
 Our brains and bodies NEED SLEEP.
-How much sleep do interrogators allow their charge?
+How much sleep do interrogators allow?
 Often 3-4 hours of sleep… enough so they aren’t psychotic (therefore unreliable), but they are weakened.

 PROBLEM #3: “I may not sleep enough during the week, but I catch up over the weekend!”